ptdriscoll/klrn-donor-analytics/README.md

 ### Code Setup

-This application uses a Conda enviornment to manage dependencies.
+This application uses a Conda environment to manage dependencies.
 If you don't have Conda installed, you get it at [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://docs.anaconda.com/miniconda/).

 The environment is defined in `environment.yml`.
 By default `name` is set to `klrn-donor-analysis`, but that can be changed.